ernsheong/jonlinblog.com/source/blog/2019-01-19-my-issues-with-software-jobs.markdown

 1. <b>I don’t believe in your company’s mission.</b>
 1. <b>I believe in your mission, but your tech turns me off.</b>
-1. <b>The probability that a project will die, along with all the work done.</b>
+1. <b>The probability that your project will die, along with all the work done.</b>
 1. <b>I don’t want to start from scratch every month.</b>

 <br/>